12 Food Trucks You’ve Got to Try in San Antonio|

 1. The Block SA

 Located at 14530 Roadrunner Way, The Block SA is a popular food truck park that serves as a gathering place to munch on a variety of dishes and drinks.
-Here are a couple of food trucks you have to try out:
+Here are a couple of food trucks that frequent the location that you have to try out:

 A typical Venezuelan meal from Zulia’s Kitchen: cachapa, patacón, cheese empanada and chicha (drink).
 As photographed by The Pink Plate on instagram.
 Follow The Pink Plate for more local cuisine in San Antonio.
 Photo used with permission.